- This event has passed.

 The mental calisthenics it takes to prepare oneself for arrival can be a wearisome exercise.
 The overexertion of thought can lead to fatigue.
 The mental strain of fear can block the opportunity to relax, forget it all, and connect to the natural world.
 This exhibition offers a pause, a moment to search for the transcendence that exists at the edge of day, before the sky falls into blackness.

 It is a love letter.

 Multidisciplinary artist Michi Meko (b.
 1974, Florence, Alabama) The work incorporates the visual language of nautical wayfinding, the objects of buoyancy and navigation combined with romanticized objects of the American South as a means to communicate the psychological and the physical.
 He received a BFA in Painting from the University of North Alabama.
 Meko’s work has been featured in recent solo exhibitions at Dodd Galleries, University of Georgia, Athens, GA; University of North Georgia, Dahlonega, GA; and the Atlanta Contemporary Art Center.
 Recent grants and awards include a Joan Mitchell Award, Artadia Award, MOCA GA Fellowship, DashBoard Co-Op Residency Grant, a Flux Projects Grant, a Wonderroot CSA Grant, and a residency at the Atlanta Contemporary Art Center.
 Meko lives and works in Atlanta and is represented by Alan Avery Art Company.

-Opening Reception was held on Friday, November 30, 2018
+The opening reception was held on Friday, November 30, 2018.